Torres de Serranos

 The Serrans Gate or Serranos Gate (Porta dels Serrans, [ˈpɔɾta ðels seˈrans]; Puerta de Serranos, [ˈpweɾta ðe seˈranos]), also known as Serrans Towers or Serranos Towers (Torres dels Serrans, [ˈtorez ðels seˈrans]; Torres de Serranos, [ˈtores ðe seˈranos]) is one of the twelve gates that formed part of the ancient city wall, the Christian Wall (Muralla cristiana), of the city of Valencia, Spain.
 It was built in Valencian Gothic style at the end of the 14th century (between 1392 and 1398).
-Its name is probably due to its location in the northeast of the old city centre, making it the entry point for the royal road (camí ral) connecting Valencia with the comarca or district of Els Serrans (along the road going northwest towards the mountains around Teruel and eventually leading to Saragossa) as well as the entry point for the royal road to Barcelona, or because the majority of settlers near there in the time of James I of Aragon were from the area around Teruel, whose inhabitants were often called serrans (mountain people) by the Valencians.
-Alternatively, the gate may also have been named after an important family, the Serrans, who lived in a street with the same name.

 It is an important landmark and one of the best preserved monuments of Valencia.
 Of the ancient city wall, which was pulled down in 1865 on the orders of the provincial governor Cirilio Amorós, only the Serrans Towers, the 15th century Quart Towers, and some other archaeological remains and ruins, such as those of the Jewish Gate (Puerta de los Judíos), have survived.
-The Torres de Serrans were built in the 14th century, 1392, by Pere Balaguer.
-It was the main entrance to the city and it was originally built with a defensive function.
-From 1586 until 1887 the towers were used as a prison for nobles.

 Construction and structure

 Commissioned by the Valencian government, the Serrans Towers were built by the architect Pere Balaguer, who was inspired by other Gothic gates with polygonal towers, such as the Porta de Sant Miquel in Morella and the Royal Gate (Porta Reial) of the Poblet Monastery, showing Genoese influences.

 Construction began on 6 April 1392, on the site of an older gateway.

-The walls consist of very solid stone, as their main purpose was fortification.
+The walls consist of solid stone, as their main purpose was fortification.
 However, they are covered with a cladding of limestone, mainly from Alginet, a town near Valencia, in order to give the building a more luxurious, distinguished appearance.

 In 1397, when the works were nearly finished, it became apparent that the access to the main floor had to be improved.
 An enormous, monumental stone staircase was built, enlarging the building and facilitating its use for welcoming parties.
 The works were completed in March 1398.